Become a Member

 You can make a real difference to the way community and mental health services are developed and delivered in Somerset.

-Our membership is made up of patients, carers and local people with an interest in the Trust and in helping us to develop the services we provide.
+Our membership is made up of local people with an interest in the Trust (including patients and carers) and in helping us to develop the services we provide.
 It also includes our staff, and representatives from partner organisations in the local area.

 Being a Foundation Trust gives us more freedom in what we do and how we do it, bringing a range of important benefits, such as: